bjmt/yamtk/README.md

 - Background values will be used if a line starting with `Background letter frequencies` and immediately followed by probabilities for A,C,G,T/U is found

-Both full and minimal MEME motif files can be used.
+Both full and minimal MEME motif files can be used (alongside its derivatives DREME and STREME).